gokulkumar1014/EdgeCoach-AI-Interview-Intelligence-Agent/README.md

    ├─ tavily_retrieval.py     # Tavily search + web scraping & cleaning
    ├─ analysis_engine.py      # RAG synthesis & EdgeCoach persona
    ├─ requests/, certifi/, ...   # Vendored third-party dependencies
-   └─ venv/ (if present, not needed in the final zip)
 ```

 You may also have additional packaging/metadata files such as `requirements.txt` or `README.md`.